MisterFlask/PhaserCardGame/src/encounters/events/worldbuilding.md

 In terms of style and accent, the Court believes itself to be better and more refined than the common Devils, taking extreme inspiration from the highest of high british culture.
 They wear porcelain masks, and each Devil has a collection of them which are swapped out to match specific emotional states or occasions.

 ### The Cult of the Invasion
 This fanatical group is dedicated to preparing for the final invasion of Heaven.
+(This is not a feasible or realistic goal.)
 They see the British as potential allies in their apocalyptic cause, hoping to acquire powerful new weapons and technologies.
-However, their fervor and single-minded focus on the impossible invasion make them unpredictable and dangerous partners.

 In terms of style and accent, the Cult is a group of intellectuals convinced they alone understand the truth of Hell and reality.